Table Tennis Rules & Regulations

 Rule 2.04.08 states that...

-At that time, you were allowed to have rubbers which were the same colour on both sides of your racket.
-However, their playing characteristics may have been completely different, for example, you could have offensive rubber on one side and anti-spin rubber on the other side.
+At that time, players were allowed to have rubbers which were the same colour on both sides of their racket.

 However, even though the rubbers must now be different colours, it's still important to know, before the match starts, which rubbers your opponent is actually using.